 2. With the exception of the State Prroject Implentation Unit (SPIU) of West Bengal and Gujarat that are well staffed,it is critical for all the other State PIU to complete the recruitment process of project staff as early as possible to avoid compromising project implementation.

-3. All the states, with the exception of West Bengal, need to urgently finalize the selection of sites for all the sub-projects to avoid delays in implementation progress.
+3. All the states, with the exception of West Bengal, need to urgently tender out the works for all the sub-projects to avoid delays in implementation progress.

-4. All the states would need to ensure that a seprate external audit is undertaken by the Auditor General (A.G) for both the retroactive period, i.e period prior to August 11,2015 and prospective period from August 12,2015 to March 31,2016.
+4. All the states except Gujarat would need to ensure that a seprate external audit is undertaken by the Accountant General (A.G) for F.Y 2015-16 by December 2016.